migalabs/eth-pokhar/README.md

 If running the tool on a weekly basis, expect the tool to take around 16h to run considering that the process of fetching depositors transactions will be done on every run.

+The size of the fully synced database is around 3GB.

 ## Maintainers

 @santi1234567